• Contact Us

 Even though higher-interest readers may process texts more slowly and rely more on their “outside” knowledge of the passage topic, such readers ultimately perform better than low-interest readers.
 Moreover, there is some evidence that interest helps less-skilled readers become more engaged with the text, improving performance.

 So, how do you become “more interested” in serotonin, Roy Lichtenstein, or Chinese talk-stories?
-While nothing can replace innate curiosity, you can stimulate such interest by reading journals and magazines, such as The Economist, Scientific American, The New Yorker, National Geographic.
-By familiarizing yourself with the topics frequently discussed in such magazines, you improve your chance of coming across similar topics on the RC.
+While nothing can replace innate curiosity, you can stimulate such interest by reading journals and magazines, such as The Economist, Scientific American, The New Yorker, or National Geographic.
+By familiarizing yourself with the topics frequently discussed in such magazines, you improve your chance of coming across similar topics on RC sections.
 Prior exposure to a given topic invariably heightens interest in that topic, which you can use to your advantage.

-Ultimately, “interest” just one of several “motivational variables.”
+Ultimately, “interest” is just one of several “motivational variables.”
 You know another motivational variable?
 A top-1% score.
 Every time you get bored with a passage, remember this: it would be really, really interesting to spend three years in Cambridge (New Haven, not so much).

 Posted by PowerScore Test Prep / LSAT Prep, Reading Comprehension / LSAT Prep, Reading Comprehension Leave a Comment